-10 Super Simple Clutter Free Kitchen Tips
+10 Super Simple Clutter-Free Kitchen Tips

 1. Initiate a Strict One-in One-Out Policy

-This is a very simple habit to get into.
+It is a very simple habit to get into.
 One that translates very easily to other areas of the house such as the kids’ toys and your wardrobe.
 When you purchase or acquire some new appliance, utensil, set of glasses or piece of crockery for the kitchen, something else must go.
 Whether you sell it, bin it, recycle it, re-gift it or put it in the charity box, something must go.
 This way you can keep the ‘stuff’ at bay.

 2. Don’t Put it Down, Put it Away